rutherford-nj/www.rutherfordboronj.com/departments/recreation/volunteer-sponsorship.md

 **Become a Sponsor**

 We are also looking for sponsors to help defray the costs of our “Special Events”  such as the Annual Egg Hunt, “Ragamuffin” Parade, Touch – A – Truck, etc . .
 If you know of an individual or company that may be interested, we would appreciate them contacting the Recreation Department.
-Please contact Barbara Bennett at 201-460-3015 to discuss sponsorship opportunities.
+Please contact the Recreation Department to discuss sponsorship opportunities.